Utah’s New E-Bike Law (2026): How HB 381 Regulates E-Bikes, E-Motos, and High-Power Devices

 📞 Call 877-BIKE-LEGAL (877-245-3534)

-with an experienced Utah bicycle accident attorney.
+for a free consultation with an experienced Utah bicycle accident attorney.

 Frequently Asked Questions